Multi-Objective Optimization by Quantum-Annealing-Inspired Algorithms: Hamiltonian formulation of multi-objective MaxCut

 \section{Hamiltonian formulation of multi-objective MaxCut}

-Following the works~\cite{Kotil2025, king2025multi}, we address the multi-objective weighted maximum-cut problem, which allows direct comparison of QAIA with the methods proposed in these two works on the same benchmark family.
-Consider an undirected graph $G=(V,E)$, where $V$ is a finite vertex set, $E\subseteq \{\{i,j\}: i,j\in V,\ i<j\}$ is the edge set, and $n=|V|$.
+Following Refs.~\cite{Kotil2025, king2025multi}, we address the multi-objective weighted maximum-cut problem, which allows a direct comparison between QAIA and the methods reported in those studies on the same benchmark family.
+Consider an undirected graph $G=(V,E)$, where $V$ is a finite vertex set, $E\subseteq \{(i,j): i,j\in V,\ i<j\}$ is the edge set, and $n=|V|$.

 For each of the $K$ competing objectives, let $J_{ij}^{(k)}$ denote the weight of edge $(i,j)$ in objective $k$.
 Using spin variables $s_i \in \{-1,1\}$, the corresponding cut value can be written as

 Here, an edge contributes when its endpoints are assigned opposite signs.
 Since the first term is constant, maximizing $C_k(\mathbf{s})$ is equivalent to minimizing the Ising Hamiltonian